-Most interesting wonders of Mauritius
+Most interesting landmarks of Mauritius

 Below are listed the most amazing natural and man made landmarks of Mauritius.